poshjosh/chinomsoikwuagwu.com/2020/04/03/Answers_AWS-Certified-Cloud-Architect-Associate0.md

   __Note__: _Lifecycle policies are for S3_

-3. What is longest duration of an SWF workflow execution
+3. __What is longest duration of an SWF workflow execution?__

   - 12 months
   - `30 days`
   - 364 days
   - 10 days

-4. Which services provide full administrative control of EC2 instances
+4. __Which services provide full administrative control of EC2 instances?__

    - `Elastic Beanstalk`
    - RDS
    - `MapReduce`